LyudmilaKostanyan/Kernel-Space-Access/README.md

 - **Stack vs Heap**: The stack holds automatic variables and grows downwards; the heap stores dynamically allocated memory and grows upwards.
 Each is managed by the OS and bounded by safety margins.
 - **Memory Pages and Access Violations**: Modern OSes use paging (typically 4 KB per page).
 Unmapped pages or guard pages result in SIGSEGV or similar signals.
+- **Signal Handling**:
-- **Signal Handling**: On POSIX systems, illegal memory accesses are caught via `signal(SIGSEGV, handler)`, and execution is restored using `siglongjmp`.
+  - On **Linux** and **macOS**, illegal memory accesses are caught using `signal(SIGSEGV, handler)` and execution is restored via `siglongjmp`.
+  - On **Windows**, instead of `signal()`, the project uses `__try { } __except { }` blocks (Structured Exception Handling, SEH).
+    This is necessary because Windows does not deliver `SIGSEGV` via standard C signals; access violations must be handled using system-level structured exceptions.
+    This ensures that illegal memory accesses are caught and handled cleanly without crashing the program on Windows.

 - **Cross-platform Memory Bound Detection**:
-  - On Linux/macOS: memory bounds are parsed from `/proc/self/maps` or virtual memory APIs.
+  - On Linux/macOS: memory bounds are parsed from `/proc/self/maps` or queried using virtual memory APIs.
-  - On Windows: `VirtualQuery` is used to inspect the memory layout.
+  - On Windows: `VirtualQuery` is used to inspect and locate the memory layout of the stack and heap.

 ## Example Output